 From the moment the door swings wide open and your elderly loved one wraps you in a warm embrace, through the festive holiday meal and each timeless family tradition, opportunities abound for not just quality time together, but also to assess how the senior is truly doing and if any red flags are noticed.

 In particular, there are specific signs that may indicate cognitive concerns, such as dementia.
-Because Alzheimer’s is becoming increasingly common in older adults, and because early detection and intervention are key, the dementia care Santa Monica CA team at JFS Care suggests checking for the following common signs of early Alzheimer’s disease during your holiday visit this year:
+Because Alzheimer’s is becoming increasingly common in older adults, and because early detection and intervention are key, our team of caregivers suggests checking for the following common signs of early Alzheimer’s disease during your holiday visit this year:

 - Social changes.
 According to John Ramsay, CEO of Shift 8,“Dementia can cause people to become closed-off, avoiding any sense of social interaction.”
 Pay attention to any clues in both the senior’s behavior and conversations that point to his or her preference for reclusiveness and isolation, particularly if the person has always enjoyed socializing.